Time step rescaling recovers continuous-time dynamical properties for discrete-time Langevin integration of nonequilibrium systems: Theory

 \subsection{The Langevin equation}

-A standard framework for the stochastic simulation of molecular systems assumes that the variables of interest evolve according to Langevin dynamics with uncorrelated Gaussian noise~\cite{Langevin1908}, which represents interactions with the surrounding environment through frictional drag and stochastic fluctuations:
+A standard framework for the stochastic simulation of molecular systems assumes that the variables of interest evolve according to Langevin dynamics with uncorrelated Gaussian noise~\cite{Langevin1908}, which represents interactions with the surrounding environment through frictional drag and stochastic \jdc{collisions with fictitious bath particles}:

 Here $\x$ and $v$ are time-dependent position and velocity, $m$ is mass, $\beta=1/ k_{\text{B}}T$, $k_\text{B}$ is Boltzmann's constant, $T$ is the temperature of the environment, $\gamma$ is a friction coefficient (with dimensions of inverse time), and $\wiener(t)$ is a standard Wiener process.
 The force $f(t)$ is due to the (in general time-dependent) Hamiltonian $\hamil(t)$ on the system with position $\x(t)$, as determined by the derivative of the potential energy, $-\,\partial\hamil(t)/\partial \x$, evaluated at $\x(t)$.
-For multi-dimensional, multi-particle systems, $\x$, $v$, $f$, and $d\wiener$ are vectors, and $m$ is a diagonal matrix (see Appendix ``Multiple dimensions.'')
+For multi-dimensional, multi-particle systems, $\x$, $v$, $f$, and $d\wiener$ are vectors, and $m$ is a diagonal matrix (see Supporting Information, ``Multiple dimensions.'')

 While these equations of motion can be solved exactly for some simple systems, nearly all complex systems of interest require computational techniques in order to generate dynamical trajectories.
 On digital computers, this requires discretization of time.
 The selection of an appropriate discrete time integration scheme is made difficult by the fact that \emph{many} discretizations may exist that recover the same continuous stochastic differential equations of motion in the limit of an infinitesimally small time step, but these schemes may possess very different properties for finite time steps.